dbt

 Step 2: Data exploration

-• Looking at available ERDs (entity relationship diagrams) and join keys to understand how data joins itself together
+• Looking at available table relationship diagrams (Entity-Relationship Diagrams, or ERDs) and join keys to understand how data joins itself together

 • Identifying which columns are potentially missing values or have misleading column names